madelinezL/Financial-Engineering/Finance Study Notes.md

 ### 3. Corporate Finance - Damodaran
 ##### Chapter 1 The Foundations
 * Debt vs Equity <br/>
-Bondholders generally have first claim on cash flows but receive fixed interest payments, assuming that the firm makes enough income to meet its debt obligations.
+  - Bondholders generally have first claim on cash flows but receive fixed interest payments, assuming that the firm makes enough income to meet its debt obligations.
 Equity investors have a claim on the cash flows that are left over but have the option in publicly traded firms of declaring bankruptcy if the firm has insufficient cash flows to meet its financial obligations.
 Bondholders do not get to participate on the upside if the projects succeed but bear a significant portion of the cost if they fail.
 As a consequence, bondholders tend to view decisions that increase risk much more negatively than stockholders, who are more inclined to factor in the upside.
+  - Examples of conflict: increases in dividends, on average, lead to higher stock prices; bond prices, on the other hand, react negatively to dividend increases and positively to dividend cuts.
+The reason is - dividend payments (and stock buybacks) reduce the cash available to a firm, thus making debt more risky.
 * Three fundamental principles
   - The Investment Principle: measure the return on a proposed investment decision and compare it to <ins> a minimum acceptable hurdle rate (hurdle rate) </ins> to decide whether the project is acceptable.
   - The Financing Principle: determine the optimal mix of debt and equity to fund operations